Frequently Asked Questions

 What is Westchester Power?

 Westchester Power is a program that enables participating Westchester communities to join together and purchase electricity supply in bulk.
 Aggregating consumers on a large scale creates the buying power necessary to dictate the terms of our energy purchasing.
-Westchester Power has secured low fixed electric supply rates through 2018 for 20 Westchester municipalities, representing over 110,000 households and small businesses.Back to Index
+Westchester Power has secured low fixed electric supply rates through 2018 for 21 Westchester municipalities, representing about 100,000 households and small businesses.Back to Index

 Am I within Westchester Power’s service area?